 And, you know, another example is from a content perspective.
-Phoenix was a great example for us where, you know, a large MSO cable operator would traditionally service that market out of LA, but the cost of serving it, of transport and the performance of the content that they were serving was just so much better to do it locally there and serve it out of Phoenix, right, and put their cable head ins there.
+Phoenix was a great example for us where, you know, a large MSO cable operator would traditionally service that market out of LA, but the cost of serving it, of transport and the performance of the content that they were serving was just so much better to do it locally there and serve it out of a Phoenix data center, right, and put their cable head ins there.
 And so you see on and on and now we are going to South America, right, traditionally that was served out of Miami, maybe Dallas or perhaps LA, there was a large concentration in Brazil to kind of support all of South America, now we’re seeing more and more customers want to kind of distribute across South America.
 We’ve built in Buenos Aires, we’ve gone down to Santiago, will likely go to a few markets, right, there.
 And Europe going beyond the flap, right?
 We’re in Munich, we’re in Warsaw, we’ll continue to expand there, right?
 So you just see this kind of, it’s not just in North America, right?
 But now you’re starting to see for these major service providers to have this globally distributed architecture to become more proximate to the eyeballs, to the enterprises, and to the consumers that they want to kind of serve.
 So, you know, absolutely, right?
 And the importance there too, Raymond, and I think you guys have a great story as well, is the speed to market, right?
 Because you got to have this kind of modularity so you can quickly go to a new market, bring up a data center quickly, bring in the ecosystem of the networks, and so forth.
 But, you know, for us it’s important to collaborate with our customers to give them exactly what they want, where they want, when they want?
 And the speed is an important factor.

 Raymond: No question, every customer meeting we have, Phillip, we get asked how fast can you get there, right?
 We talk all the time, customers really ask us three questions as qualifiers and until we say yes to all three it’s are you in the market, you know, specifically, Northern Virginia or Chicago, are you in the right market?
 Do you have the capacity I need when I need it and can you handle my growth when I plan to grow?
 If you can’t say yes to those three, they’re onto the next provider.
 And so no question, how much and how fast is early, early on.